BEST TROUT MINI JIGS

 How do I fish for trout with mini jigs?

-Fishing for trout is a kick in the pants when the trout
+Fishing for trout is a kick in the pants when the trout are plentiful and biting good.
+Trout are

-fighting fish, and wow is it fun to feel the fight on a
+a strong fighting fish, and wow is it fun to feel the fight on a light weight rod and reel with

-hard though, so it’s important to set your drag so you
+light line.
+They do fight hard though, so it’s important to set your drag so you don’t lose the

-don’t lose the fish on the way in.
-It’s also important to
+fish on the way in.
+It’s also important to choose the right lure.

-Mini Jigs are the perfect lure to have in your arsenal to
+Mini Jigs are the perfect lure to have in your arsenal to entice trout to bite.
+It’s important to balance the

-perfect jig body with the perfect jig head to ensure an even sink of the jig instead of what happens with a
+perfect jig body with the perfect jig head to ensure an even sink of the jig instead of what happens with a lot

-lure not look like a natural bait fish minnow.
+look like a natural bait fish minnow.

 What is the perfect setup to use with Trout Mini Jigs?

 It is crucial to have the right gear when trying to entice trout to bite.
-One thing that I like to use is a mini
+One thing that I like to use is a mini jig to

-light weight rod to match.
-The longer rod will take some of the pressure off of the fishing line itself, to
+to match.
+The longer rod will take some of the pressure off of the fishing line itself, to put less stress on the

-put less stress on the line which will reduce the risk of having your line break and losing that lunker trout
+line which will reduce the risk of having your line break and losing that lunker trout you are trying to reel in.

-you are trying to reel in.
-Let’s take a look at what we recommend to use for the best in using mini jigs for
+Let’s take a look at what we recommend to use for the best in using mini jigs for trout fishing.

 Fishing Rod: 5’6” to 7’ Light to Medium Weight Spinning Rod